-- Complete 30 hours of required coursework for the M.S. degree, plus two mandatory 1credit courses to fulfill department (GRSC 7770) and university (GRSC 7001) requirements. - Complete a Master's thesis, which includes a proposal and defense meeting. - Complete 30 hours of additional coursework for the Ph.D. degree.
-None of the credit used for the M.S. program of study can be used for the Ph.D. program of study. - Complete Ph.D. comprehensive examinations, which includes a written and oral component. - Complete a doctoral dissertation, which includes a proposal and defense meeting.
+- Complete 24 hours of required classroom hours for the M.S. degree.
+Additional requirements include two 1 credit hour GRSC courses and research hours (including at least 3 hours of PSYC 7300). - Complete a Master's thesis, which includes a proposal and defense meeting. - Complete 18 hours of additional classroom hours for the Ph.D. degree.
+Additional requirements include a minimum of 12 research/internship hours (including at least 3 credits of PSYC 9300). - None of the credit used for the M.S. program of study can be used for the Ph.D. program of study. - Complete Ph.D. comprehensive examinations, which includes a written and oral component. - Complete a doctoral dissertation, which includes a proposal and defense meeting.